 Dreaming is vital for absorbing new information so it can be cross-referenced and readily accessed.
 Studies show that students perform better on tests after napping, and piano students perform better with new material after a full night of sleep.
-Why dream?
-To incorporate what you learn and improve at it.
+While dreaming, you incorporate what you learn and improve at it.

 A quote from Jerome Singer, Emeritus Professor of psychology at Yale U.

 This [dreaming] starts to sound a lot like the basis for human creativity.
 The fusing of things that don’t seem to have any connection.
 That’s what sleep, particularly dreaming does.
 Like good cooking, when it comes to memory, it’s not enough to chop up the ingredients and put them together.
 The brain needs time to let things marinate.

 Dreams perform two stages of memory processing: the immediate processing of daily memories, and a second stage that processes memories more deeply into your being.
 Those dreams tend to be particularly potent, memorable, and metaphorical.
 Think of it as a distilling process, and left at the end is a potent brew of the lessons and experiences most important for your growth as a person, and for your life.

 People who get enough sleep perform better on tests.
 They perform better athletically.
 Their moods and emotions are more manageable.
 They appear healthier.

 People who go for long periods without dreaming break down physically, emotionally, and psychologically.
 Their attention spans shorten and memories fog.
 They are irritable, anxious.
 They have difficulty absorbing new information and are prone to depression and weight gain.
 Go too long without dreaming and a person will dream while awake.
 The symptoms can start in as little as 24 sleepless-hours.
 We have a word for that condition: